meltyourface/blank/posts/Gate-of-Leviathan/Initiation-Ritual-for-the-Gate-of-Leviathan/index.md

 ### II.
 Consecrated Tools and Garb

-Provided to the adepts are the tools they will require for the ceremony: a ceremonial dagger, a chalice filled with an elixir of transformation, a censer billowing with sacred incense, and a crystal engraved with the sigil of Leviathan.
+**Provided to the adepts are the tools they will require for the ceremony**: a ceremonial dagger, a chalice filled with an elixir of transformation, a censer billowing with sacred incense, and a crystal engraved with the sigil of Leviathan.
 Each adept is also presented with a robe that evokes the traits of the Leviathan, which they will wear to signify their commitment to the path.

 ### III.
 Invocations and Chants